stephane-rbn/python-vscode-setup/README.md

 <!-- TOC --><a name="4-ruff-python-linter-and-formatter-written-in-rust-link"></a>
 ### 4 - Ruff: Python linter and formatter written in Rust ([link](https://github.com/astral-sh/ruff))

-Benchmark results of Ruff against other Python formatters showed by the author:
+Benchmark results of Ruff against other Python linters showed by the author:

 ![Ruff benchmark](img/ruff-benchmark.png)